Welcome to As the Bird flies!

 - Posts about self-publishing, location independence and doing what makes you happy.

-- My motherhood diary, where I write a weekly letter to my son documenting the many, many messes of my parenting journey.
+- My motherhood diary, where I used to write a weekly letter to my son documenting the many, many messes of my parenting journey.

 I still travel a little bit but it's balanced with lots of exploring of my beautiful borrowed city, which is why you will find lots of content about Amsterdam here as well as other travel stories from the Netherlands.